My Impact

 Co-Coordinator, First Women’s March – Savannah (2015)

-Co-organized Savannah’s first Women’s March, mobilizing local residents around women’s rights, racial justice, and civic engagement and helping establish a new era of grassroots organizing in Coastal Georgia
+Co-organized Savannah’s first Women’s March, mobilizing local residents around women’s rights, racial justice, civic engagement, and helping establish a new era of grassroots organizing in Coastal Georgia.

 Economic Justice & Worker Power